Haga clic aquí para leer en español

 The ICHTHYS (or Fish) Symbol

+The Ichthys (pronounced Ick-this) is a traditional symbol for Christians and Christianity.
+It is derived from the Greek word for fish, which in Greek can also be used as an acronym for Jesus Christ, God, Son, Savior.
+An acronym is an abbreviation for a longer term, such as using USA in place of United States of America.
 Being a Christian has always been dangerous and remains so in many places today.
 But it was particularly so in the early church, from about 100 CE to 313 CE when the Roman Empire made numerous attempts to eliminate this new religion.
 The Ichthys served as a way for these early Christians to safely identify one another as well as lead them to their gatherings and places of worship.
+Today in many churches, including Christ Lutheran, the symbol appears above the altar to lead us to our place of worship.

 Prepared by James IngrahamCommissioned Lay Preacher, Virginia Synod ELCAQuestions or comments welcome at jhiclp23@gmail.com